kbase/narrative/docs/design/job_architecture.md

 ## Usage Examples

 The comm channel is used through the main Bus object that's instantiated through the global `Runtime` object.
-That needs to be included in the `define` statement for all AMD modules.
+That needs to be included in the `define` statement for all JavaScript modules.
 The bus is then used with its `emit` function (you have the bus *emit* a message to its listeners), and any inputs are passed along with it.

 Generally, this is used as follows (without much detail.
 For a readable real example, check out the `jobLogViewer.js` module):